 Singer Pro “Quick Details”

-At a glance, the Quick Details section to the right of your sheet music will help you find out if you can sing your favorite song.
-If you can’t, you might want to see if there is a transposition available or request one from us.
+At a glance, the Quick Details section to the right of your sheet music will give you more information on your favorite song.
+You will be able to see:

 How to Find Your Vocal Range